Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 Where it came from

 Google followed the same path.
-Gemma 3 did not have reasoning – the model answered immediately, saying whatever it thought.
+Gemma 3 lacked reasoning – the model answered immediately, saying whatever it thought.
 Gemma 4 received a built-in thinking mode as one of its key new features.
 This explains the most dramatic jump in benchmarks: AIME (competitive mathematics) from 20.8% to 89.2%, Codeforces ELO from 110 to 2150.
 Such results are impossible without thinking – mathematical problems require step-by-step reasoning, not an instant answer.

 How it works technically